-The IFMSA Programs activities include but are not limited to projects, campaigns, celebrations, workshops, events, trainings, theme based publications.
-Using the mutual efforts of medical students worldwide, we strive to bring the world closer to sustainable and equitable well-being of everyone, regardless of race, ethnicity, gender, social, cultural, religious, political or economic background.
+The IFMSA Programs activities include but are not limited to projects, campaigns, celebrations, workshops, events, training, theme based publications.
+Using the mutual efforts of medical students worldwide, we strive to bring the world closer to the sustainable and equitable well-being of everyone, regardless of race, ethnicity, gender, social, cultural, religious, political or economic background.

-Shall you have any questions on how to Enroll an Activity, contact the relevant Program Coordinator or email@example.com.
+Shall you have any questions on how to Enroll an Activity, contact the relevant Program Coordinator or [email protected].

-Current IFMSA Programs
+Current IFMSA Programs:

 - Communicable Diseases